niroshar/UsingGit/README.md

-# UsingGit
+# Steps for using Git in Windows

-How to use Git bash to work on GitHub
+First install [Git](http://git-scm.com/download/win) into your windows machine.